Shloknanhoriya/daily-hero-hub/README.md

-# Daily Hero Hub
+# System Interface

-Daily Hero Hub is a Solo Leveling inspired personal management system that helps you stay on top of quests, penalties, and progress tracking.
+System Interface is a Solo Leveling inspired personal management system that helps you stay on top of quests, penalties, and progress tracking.

 ## Tech Stack